Precious Faith: Receiving a Surpassing Knowledge of Christ

 Peter opens by grounding believers in a shared saving faith and in the lavish grace of God given through Jesus Christ, then declares that God's divine power has already supplied everything necessary for life and godliness through the true knowledge of Him, so that believers may live as those called out of corruption and into participation in the life that flows from God's promise.

-1 Simon Peter, a servant and apostle of Jesus Christ, to those who have obtained a like precious faith with us in the righteousness of our God and Savior, Jesus Christ:
+1 Simon Peter, a servant and apostle of Jesus Christ, To those who through the righteousness of our God and Savior Jesus Christ have received a faith as precious as ours:

-2 Grace to you and peace be multiplied in the knowledge of God and of Jesus our Lord,
+2 Grace and peace be multiplied to you through the knowledge of God and of Jesus our Lord.

-3 seeing that his divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us by his own glory and virtue,
+3 His divine power has given us everything we need for life and godliness through the knowledge of Him who called us by His own glory and excellence.

-4 by which he has granted to us his precious and exceedingly great promises; that through these you may become partakers of the divine nature, having escaped from the corruption that is in the world by lust.
+4 Through these He has given us His precious and magnificent promises, so that through them you may become partakers of the divine nature, now that you have escaped the corruption in the world caused by evil desires.

 Peter opens by grounding believers in a shared saving faith and in the lavish grace of God given through Jesus Christ, then declares that God's divine power has already supplied everything necessary for life and godliness through the true knowledge of Him, so that believers may live as those called out of corruption and into participation in the life that flows from God's promise.